EXPLORE THE BAY BY BIKE

 This 19-kilometre section of trail has been a key development in the Bay of Plenty region for the last few years.
 As of May 2020, all but a few sections of the trail are open to the public.
 The trail starts in picturesque Ōmokoroa and traverses along the water's edge, over boardwalks and gravel paths, through reserves, and over bridges.
 There’s plenty of opportunities to spot birdlife and view some historic Māori sites.
 The trail finishes up at Carmichael Road in Bethlehem – stop at the shopping centre to refuel.
 For detailed information and trail progress, click here.

 Ōhope Harbourside Trail

-The Ōhope Harbourside Trail offers 2.9km of trail that ambles along the shoreline of one of NZ’s most unspoiled harbours, Ōhiwa Harbour.
+The Ōhope Harbourside Trail offers 2.9-kilometres of trail that ambles along the shoreline of one of New Zealand’s most unspoiled harbours, Ōhiwa Harbour.
 The harbour, which is home to plenty of birdlife, shellfish and fish species, holds a special cultural significance to tangata whenua (people of the land).

 Warren Cole Walk & Cycleway